Volodya1989/weather-dashboard/README.md

 ## Usage

-This Coding Quiz Application was build by using best practeses of web development by using HTML, CSS, Bootstrap Library and JavaScript.
+This Weather Dashboard Applicationwas build by using best practices of web development by using HTML, CSS, Bootstrap Library and jQuery.

-This application is intended for people who want to check their knowledge on JavaScript and its rules.
+This application is intended for people who want to check weather in different cities on daily basis.

 The following animation demonstrates the application functionality: